Magic (B.o.B song)

 "Magic" is a song by American hip hop recording artist B.o.B, released on June 7, 2010, as the fifth single from his debut studio album B.o.B Presents: The Adventures of Bobby Ray (2010).
 The track features Weezer's lead singer, Rivers Cuomo, singing the chorus.
 It was written by both artists, alongside the song's producer Dr. Luke, who produced the track alongside Maciek Albrecht, and was recorded at MaGik Studio.
-After its release as a track on the album, it would later be released as the album's fifth single on the 6th of July, 2010, through Grand Hustle Records, Rebel Rock Entertainment, and Atlantic Records.

-Upon its release, the song received mixed reviews from music critics, but would peak at number 10 on the Billboard Hot 100, alongside making the top 10 in charts based in Australia, Netherlands, New Zealand, and the United Kingdom, where the song would make Radio 1's B-Playlist.
-The song's music video was released on the 3rd of September, and features B.o.B. trying to wake up from a dream.
+Upon its release, the song received mixed reviews from music critics, but peaked at number 10 on the Billboard Hot 100, alongside making the top 10 in charts based in Australia, Netherlands, New Zealand, and the United Kingdom, where the song would make Radio 1's B-Playlist.
+The song's music video was released on the September 3rd, and features B.o.B. trying to wake up from a dream.
 A sequel to the song, "Magik 2.0", was released by Becky G and Austin Mahone.